pretix/pretix-docs/docs/self-hosting/config.md

 ## Database replica settings

 If you use a replicated database setup, pretix expects that the default database connection always points to the primary database node.
-Routing read queries to a replica on database layer is **strongly** discouraged since this can lead to inaccurate such as more tickets being sold than are actually available.
+Routing read queries to a replica on database layer is **strongly** discouraged since this can lead to inaccurate results, such as more tickets being sold than are actually available.

 However, pretix can still make use of a database replica to keep some expensive queries with that can tolerate some latency from your primary database, such as backend search queries.
 The `replica` configuration section can have the same settings as the `database` section (except for the `backend` setting) and will default back to the `database` settings for all values that are not given.